nebulis33/linda-blog/_posts/2015-02-10-writing-inspiration.md

 layout: post
 title:  Writing inspiration
 date:   2015-02-10 12:00:00 -0700
-tags: tag
-summary: 'This is a post'
-tagline: 'tagline here'
+tags: Reading Writing Inspiration book-list
+category: Archived
+summary: 'Reading books is a huge source of inspiration for writing them.
+Here you'll find some examples of a few books that have inspired my writing.'
+tagline: 'Find what inspires you.'
 ---

 What inspires me to write?